vuejs/vuefire/docs/guide/global-options.md

 # Firestore and Database global Options

-If you find yourself passing around the same options to `useDocument()`, `useObject()`, ..., you can use the global options to avoid repeating yourself:
+If you find yourself passing around the same options to `useDocument()`, `useDatabaseObject()`, ..., you can use the global options to avoid repeating yourself:

 <FirebaseExample>